cabloy/zova/zova-docs/guide/essentials/component/child.md

 $ cabloy front:create:component card --module=a-demo
 ```

 This command will create a directory `src/component/card`.
-In Cabloy-Front, a child component will be splited to three files located in that directory:
+In Zova, a child component will be splited to three files located in that directory:

 ```
 src